gimlet-io/gimletd/docs/design.md

 ## GimletD stores the release artifacts in the artifact storage

-The artifact store will be backed by an RDBMS, and GimletD provides and API to browse them.
+The artifact store will be backed by an RDBMS, and GimletD provides and API to browse the artifacts.

 ## Releasing a release artifact